Updated: Dec 22, 2022

 When Can You Sue Your Employer?

 California employment laws prohibit discrimination against an employee's protected class.
 You could also file claims for public policy wrongful termination, wrongful constructive termination, and so on.
-If you spoke out against the discrimination and were fired, demoted, given pay cuts, or suspended for it, then you might have a case under California's political workplace retaliation law.
+If you spoke out against the discrimination and were fired, demoted, given pay cuts, or suspended, you might have a case under California's political workplace retaliation law.

 That said, the lines between illegal employment actions and political activity workplace retaliation can be confusing.
 Therefore, there need to be specific criteria met for you to file employment claims in California.
 Consult a prescreened employment attorney in California to help you look through your claims and review your labor law options.